-Dispersion is the spontaneous deflocculation of the clay fraction of a soil in water, whereas slaking is the breakdown of an aggregate into smaller aggregates.
+Dispersion is the spontaneous deflocculation of the clay fraction of a soil in water.
+Slaking is the breakdown of an aggregate into smaller aggregates.
 Dispersion and slaking are important characteristics of a soil because of their influence on the stability of the soil structure.
-Soils with a high degree of slaking or dispersion have a high erosion potential and any activity that exposes the topsoil or sub-soil to rainfall or running water increases the risk of erosion.
+Soils with a high degree of slaking or dispersion have a high erosion potential and any activity that exposes the top soil or sub-soil to rainfall or running water increases the risk of erosion.

-For a highly dispersible topsoil, when rain falls onto the unprotected surface the soil pores become blocked and reduce water infiltration, thus increasing run-off and the risk of erosion.
-Dispersible topsoils usually have poor physical characteristics, such as surface crusting, cloddiness, poor aeration and low emergence of plant seedlings.
-Maintenance of an effective pasture cover or litter layer reduces raindrop splash, dispersion and the associated surface sealing of topsoils.
+Dispersible top soils usually have poor physical characteristics, such as surface crusting, cloddiness, poor aeration and low emergence of plant seedlings.
+Maintenance of an effective pasture cover or litter layer reduces raindrop splash, dispersion and the associated surface sealing of top soils.

-The problems associated with dispersible B horizons relate to gully and tunnel erosion and may be overcome by careful pasture management, such as ensuring that the slopes and drainage depressions are well vegetated with plant species that have deep root systems and high water requirements.

-Road batters become a victim to slumping and erosion, with subsequent turbidity of run-off water and sedimentation in nearby water storages.
+Dispersible subsoils predispose a site to tunnel or gully erosion.
+The risk may be minimised by careful pasture management such as ensuring that the slopes and drainage depressions are well vegetated with plant species that have deep root systems and high water requirements.
+Road batters may be subject to slumping and erosion, with subsequent turbidity of run-off water and sedimentation in nearby water storages.
 As the dispersibility of the subsoil increases, so does the need to reduce batter slopes and establish a protective vegetative cover on the exposed soil.